tmtsoftware/csw/docs/src/main/commons/sbt-tasks.md

 # sbt Tasks
-csw-prod uses multiple plugins in the sbt ecosystem to help accomplish a variety of tasks.
+csw uses multiple plugins in the sbt ecosystem to help accomplish a variety of tasks.

 | plugin         | task            | Description               |
 | :------------: |:--------------: | :-------------------------|